 - Identify the most noticeable swinging peaks and lows

 As a market trend, they leave swing points on the map.
-By paying close attention to these swing points, we can quickly see how the market is going.
+By paying close attention to these swing points, we can quickly see How To Identify A Trending Market is going.

 - Higher Highs, Higher Lows, Lower Highs, Lower Lows

-If you’ve drawn the clear swing points on the map, you will decide if the market is HH and HL or LH and LL: HHHL – Higher High(s) and Higher Low(s), LHL – Lower High and a Lower Low.
+If you’ve drawn the clear swing points on the map, you will decide How To Identify A Trending Market is HH and HL or LH and LL: HHHL – Higher High(s) and Higher Low(s), LHL – Lower High and a Lower Low.

 Generally, in the uptrend, you’ll see a reasonably obvious pattern of HH and HL from market swing points, while in the downtrend, you’ll see an apparent trend of LH while LL from market swing points.